njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-alerts.rst

 Styling with Less
 *******************
 If you're familiar with `Less <http://lesscss.org/>`_, use our Less mixins to apply the alert styles.
 First, you'll need to import the alerts library into your Less file:

+**Note:** Less mixins are still included for backwards compatibility, however these will likely be removed in a future version.

 .. code-block:: console